 Botmetric, acquired by Nutanix, is now known as “Beam”.
-Beam gives organizations analysis and visibility of their cloud consumption as well as the ability to execute recommended changes with one click.
+Beam gives organizations analysis and visibility of their cloud consumption.
+In addition to that, it provides the ability to execute recommended changes with one click.

-Organizations can set budgets then monitor and control usage according to those budgets – as well as being able to break down spend by team, tag, account & region.
+Organizations can set budgets that are used to monitor and control usage.
+It can break down spend by teams, tags, account & region.

 Vendor: Nuvola Analytics

 Nuvola is a platform that gives you visibility over your cloud consumption.
 Interestingly they set KPIs for how they think your cloud should be performing and measure you against them.

 The platform provides rightsizing recommendations and the ability to predict how your costs will track and evolve over time.
 You can set budgets and get alerts when things are shaping to get out of hand.

 RightScale Optima unifies visibility across all your clouds and then allows you to filter by account, team, app or tags.
 Organizations can use this information for chargeback and showback.

 Businesses use the product to identify underutilized resources and optimize further by predicting costs and provisioning accordingly.